 Instead of taking a deep breath and responding with grace, the tendency is to try to shut it down.
 But the complaining escalates, frustration increases, and the bargaining and threats begin.

-Compounding the problem, judgmental shoppers shame you and your distressed cart with critical looks to each other.
+Compounding the problem, judgmental shoppers shame you with critical looks to each other.

 What doesn’t work

 “Be good and I’ll buy you a treat.”
 Even if this nonspecific direction was understandable (what is good here?), and you weren’t making the goodness of the child dependent on behavior, the if/then approach gives control to the child.

 “Be quiet or I’ll spank you.”
 Fear is an effective motivator in the moment but destroys relationships.
 And, have you ever tried to teach a child you hit not to hit someone else?